-Some women like to adopt a fake wedding ring to ward off unwanted attention and others advise that you stay well connected to females around you; hotel reception staff or a group leader if traveling this way.
-Ask them to advise on the best places to visit, or to book you a cab for example.
+Some women like to adopt a fake wedding ring to ward off unwanted attention and others advise that you stay well connected to females around you; hotel reception staff or a group leader if traveling this way are always safe bets.
+Ask them to advise on the best places to visit or to book you a cab for example.

 If you are travelling alone within a tour group, avoid trusting people too quickly; a 5 minute dash to the toilet could lead to vanished valuables – and how are you to trust them when they say they don’t have your stuff?!

 Top Hack Idea – Carry a fake purse, filled with used gift cards, bits of paper and small change – in the horrid case that you are mugged, hand over the fakery and keep your cash!

 When you do head out, make sure your phone is always charged.
 If a power point is not available, invest in a pocket charger; this will become invaluable.